Asutosh11/ML-pianist/README.md

 For example, every musical note is preceeded by a series of notes.
 The price of a stock fo any company follows a trend that is preceeded by a series of stock prices, etc

-I have implemented this using Temsorflow/Keras.
-The reason is Tensorflow offers a bridge to convert the models to tflite format, to run your models on Android/iOS and I would be needing that for deploying this on an Android device.
+I have implemented this using Temsorflow/Keras Deep Learning framework.
+The reason is Tensorflow offers a bridge to convert the models to tflite format, to run your models on Android/iOS as well and I would be needing that for deploying this on an Android device.